President and Commissioner

 Marc Faucette has headed up the NAHL's Department of Player Safety since 2015.
 Faucette was an on-ice official in the National Hockey League (NHL) for 17 seasons and officiated close to 1,000 NHL regular season and Stanley Cup Playoff games.

 Faucette is currently a Supervisor of Officials for the USA Hockey Officiating Development Program and will work alongside NAHL Director of Officiating, Keith Kaval.

-Faucette was born in Springfield, Massachusetts and played both high school and Division II college hockey in the area.
+Faucette played both high school and Division II college hockey.
 He began officiating at the age of 20, drawing on the influence of his father who worked as a linesman in the American Hockey League, including assignments to the Calder Cup Finals.

 In 1985, he was hired full-time by the NHL as a referee and before his career ended, he had officiated 912 regular season games as well as numerous playoff assignments, including the NHL Conference Finals.
 Faucette also skated as a referee at the 1984 Olympic Games in Sarajevo and the 1998 Olympic Games in Nagano, Japan.
 He was assigned to officiate the 1996 NHL All-Star Game in Boston and the International Ice Hockey Federation's first World Cup of Hockey that same year.